That Summer Day (2006)

 The racial tensions described becomes apparent when the Muslim character Ayesha is not allowed on the bus by the bus driver because Islamic extremists are suspected to be involved in the attack.
 Another character, Ben, goes to find his father who travels through one of the affected stations, Liverpool Street tube station, on a daily basis.

 The programme was broadcast on BBC Two exactly a year after the events it was based on at 16:30 local time.
-It was later repeated on the CBBC Channel on Sunday 9 July 2006 at 18:00 local time.
-The programme is the first fictionalized account of the attacks in the history of British children's television.
-The programme was repeated on the second anniversary of the bombings on the CBBC Channel at 17:00 local time and on 25 November 2007 the programme received a Children's BAFTA in the category Best Drama.
+The programme was repeated on the second anniversary of the bombings on the CBBC Channel at 17:00 local time, and in 2010 on BBC Two.
+On 25 November 2007 the programme was awarded a Children's BAFTA in the category Best Drama.